 The Wolseley, 160 Piccadilly, W1J 9EB

-Evocative of early 20th century Vienna, this stylish Marylebone café and konditorei serves a vegetarian à la carte menu.
-You’ll find vegetarian gröstl, wild mushroom stroganoff and other beautifully presented classics here.
+Evocative of early 20th century Vienna, this stylish Marylebone café and konditorei also leaves a space for vegetarian dishes on its à la carte menu.
+You’ll find vegetarian goulash, wild mushroom stroganoff and other beautifully presented classics here.

 Fischer's, 50 Marylebone High Street, W1U 5HN